Taking the stress out of holiday food preparation

 If deep-fried, smoked, or grilled turkey is the entree, be sure to check to see if the outdoor equipment is in good working order.
 Have a backup plan in case there is inclement weather on the day of the festivities.
 To avoid a scarcity of supplies, purchase oil, wood chips and charcoal ahead of time.

-Michigan State University Extension food safety team recommends checking to make sure the food thermometer is working and is calibrated.
+Michigan State University Extension recommends checking to make sure the food thermometer is working and is calibrated.
 To calibrate a bimetallic stem thermometer using the ice water method, fill a glass with ice and add enough clean tap water to make slush.
 Put the clean thermometer about two and one half inches into the slush and stir it around, being sure not to touch the sides or the bottom of the glass.
 Allow thirty seconds for the needle to stop.
 If the thermometer reads 32 degrees Fahrenheit, no adjustment is necessary.
-If the temperature does not read 32 degrees Fahrenheit then adjust the reading to 32 degrees Fahrenheit by turning the adjustment nut.
-The Michigan State University food safety team recommends that the bimetallic stem thermometer be calibrated once a day if it is in constant use.
+If the temperature does not read 32 F then adjust the reading to 32 F by turning the adjustment nut.
+Ensure the bimetallic stem thermometer be calibrated once a day if it is in constant use.
 If the thermometer is dropped, it needs to be re-calibrated.
 If the thermometer is digital, follow the manufacturer instructions.

 One week ahead of time is a good time to shop for the vegetables such as carrots, onions, potatoes, winter squash, parsnips and turnips.

 A few days ahead of the festivities, wash, rinse, and sanitize the dinnerware, glasses, cookware, and serving dishes.

 One day ahead of time, thaw the frozen appetizers in the refrigerator.
 Be sure to take the frozen pastries and pies out to thaw as well.